R-E-D Silica Fume

-For Oil and Gas Industry
+For the Oil Industry

 R-E-D Silica fume can be used for a primary placement of grout as a hydraulic seal in the well bore, or secondary applications such as remedial operations including leak repairs, splits, and closing of depleted zones.

-R-E-D Silica Fume for the Natural Gas Industry
+For the Natural Gas Industry

 The addition of silica fume enables a well to achieve full production potential.
 The silica fume works as a blocking effect in the oil well grout, which prevents gas migration and other advantages to enhance well productivity.